 In November, the inquest into Sally's death was held.
 The family used our services a third time, again asking for no contact.
-They then informed us that the outcome was better than expected as the attention was minima
+They then informed us that the outcome was better than expected as the attention was minima to be able to call for the PCC's help when we all felt we were under siege, and I commend this supportive service to anyone who finds themselves under an unwelcome media spotlight".

 This activity hid the fact that no formal complaint was necessary and there was therefore no publicity.
-It is an example of the PCC helping to ensure that the wishes of vulnerable people are taken into account, particularly at times of grief

-Sue Stapely, the lawyer and communications professional who worked pro bono for the family, said n cases where an individual is particularly vulnerable and has strong reasons for not wanting to talk to journalists, we can act before there has even been an approach by sending a request to the industry.
+It is an example of the PCC helping to ensure that the wishes of vulnerable people are taken into account, particularly at times of grief n cases where an individual is particularly vulnerable and has strong reasons for not wanting to talk to journalists, we can act before there has even been an approach by sending a request to the industry.
 Feedback from the press suggests that they are keen to know when such a request has been made, not least because to send a journalist would be a waste of time.